hmc-cs111-fall2015/project/documents/final.md

 ## Language design

-Users write programs in SimpleEMS by typing out queries and requests.
-The queries then get information from a local data model that draws information from an external data source such as a databse.
+Users write 'programs' in SimpleEMS by typing out descriptions of queries and rooms.
+As part of a larger system, the queries then get information from a local data model that draws information from an external data source such as a database.
 The requests ask for changes that are then interpreted to changes in the data model which then makes the appropriate changes to the external data source.
-This DSL aims to have neither data structures nor control structures.
-There are hints of OOP in the sense that users will be manipulating 'themselves' as occupants in 'room' objects in the intermediate representaton.
-Ideally, this langauge will also show hints of control flow by enabling users to request a room for a number of dates!
-The DSL only requires text inputs but the text inputs have to be in a recognizeable format for the parser.
-(A syntax!)
-The output will also be text-based however we can do some ASCII formatting to make results easier to read.
-Programs can go wrong if the intermediate representation/data model cannot reconiliate with the external data source.
-This could happen due to one-off errors and edge cases that were missed in testing (hopefully not) or due to corruption of data in tranfer (though unlikely).
-The program should be able to make a text output detailing at least the general idea of where the error occured ("your query was wrong syntactically right here <>" or "something went wrong with the database... try again in a few seconds or post a bug!").
-I left a week of time for error-handling so I hope this project will be able to handle most errors.
-The environment in which they query in will be a Scala console environment.
-Other DSLs are generally graphical, e.g. the HMC EMS system.
-However, the system is clunky and hard to use.
-For users that prefer working from the console, this application fills that niche.
-Also, one language goal is that the API is flexible enough to allow someone to write a graphical interface if they so desired.
+The syntax allow for users to write code that is easy to understand and alter since we have scoped down the words and data types that users can use.
+Currently, the language supports ints, strings, and dates as field values.
+The language currently is set up to parse, and then return a mapping of fields to values.
+While this language was designed for schedule constraint solving, there was not enough time to implement one for this project (especially considering that I switched the language I was developing).
+So, the language will simply provide a mapping that can be plugged into a constraint solver library with some wrapping to provide calendar functionality.
+The basic data structure it the very map that users are manipulating when they write out their program.
+The DSL requires text inputs in the forms of the example programs shown later.
+DSL currently outputs a data structure, but the add-on will print out the mappings to show that it works.
+Because of the late switch, there is no error-checking or development environments.
+These types of features would be the next step in the process of developing this language.
+For 'functionality', many JSON libraries provide the same type of functionality because they are showing mappings.
+However, JSON can syntactically frustrating and this provides a simpler way of describing fields and values.
+For event management, I do not know of another langauge that provides an intermediate representation between the interface and the constraint-solver.

 **Example program(s):** Provide one or more examples that give the casual reader a good sense of your language.
 Include inputs and outputs.